TomBubu/Labs/README.md

 - Ability to approve transactions for bank employees?
 How to implement this?
 Sockets?

 **Immediate tasks check:**
-- Display account   [done]
-- Open new account  [done]
-- Show summary for selected account [done]
-- Bug: Search for client works.
-Client object is selected.
-Account is added.
-Now it is possible to display account details.
-    - Once the same client is searched for, it is no longer possible to display the account and it seems it is not in the array ?
-    - Once a new account is created for the same account (without searching for the same client meanwhile), the previous account disappears? from the array
-    - **Fix: remove empty line from client file, save the array ownedAccounts to client file, load from client file depending on the client name and surname**[done]
 - Fix attributes in ClsAccount
 - Fix attributes to DATEs from STRINGs